K. Russell LaMotte

 - Frequent speaker on international climate change and geoengineering matters.

 Oceans Law and Marine Pollution

 - Serving as legal adviser or negotiator to U.S. delegations in numerous multilateral oceans-related forums, including deep seabed mining regulations at the International Seabed Authority; meeting of the States Parties to the UN Convention on the Law of the Sea (UNCLOS); marine pollution agreements at the International Maritime Organization (IMO); negotiation of the UNESCO Convention on Protection of Underwater Cultural Heritage; and the Protocol on Land-Based Sources of Marine Pollution.

 - Counsel to leading company pursuing ocean iron fertilization as a tool for long-term carbon sequestration, including input on measures under review in the London Convention/London Protocol.

 - Counsel to leading company engaged in archaeologically sensitive exploration and recovery of deep-water shipwrecks.

-- Advise companies about compliance with Antarctic Treaty System agreements.
+- Advising companies about compliance with Antarctic Treaty System agreements.

-- Advise non-governmental organization regarding identification of vessels engaged in illegal, unregulated, and unreported fishing.
+- Advising non-governmental organization regarding identification of vessels engaged in illegal, unregulated, and unreported fishing.

 - Member, Executive Council, American Society of International Law